MII-IS/SE25/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project has no license.

 ## Team Members